Join our team!

 ½ day Fridays in the summer

 Brighter Boston is a women run organization and is committed to advancing a workforce culture of diversity, equity, and inclusion.
-We primarily serve young people of color and it is our goal for staff to reflect this diversity.
+We primarily serve young women and people of color and it is our goal for staff to reflect this diversity.
 Boston residents, women, and members of BIPOC, LGBTQ+ and disabled communities are strongly encouraged to apply.

 To apply, please submit resume and cover letter to: